Holdenville, Oklahoma: Demographics

-Primary and Secondary education in and around the city are provided by Holdenville Public Schools and Moss Public Schools.

 Economy

 Historically, the Holdenville area economy has been based on agriculture.
 The main crops have been cotton, peanuts, pecans, corn, hay, oats, sweet and Irish potatoes and orchard fruits.
 Other types of business have supplemented the economy.
 Covey Corporation manufactured plastic products and employed approximately one hundred fifty workers.
 Other enterprises included Seamprufe Corporation, a manufacturer of lingerie, and F. B. Fly Company, a producer of fishing tackle.
 Aquafarms, a catfish processing plant, and the Holdenville State Fish Hatchery also provided employment.
 In the 1990s Tyson Foods' hog breeding operation and the Earl A. Davis Community Work Center created jobs.